kasemir/org.csstudio.display.builder/Readme.md

 Major TODOs:
  * Overall zoom factor (should be easy with JFX), auto-size.
  * A ton of widgets and their representation
+ * How to draw custom widgets in background?
+Draw JFX Canvas in background,then 'swap' with active canvas?
+Use AWT to draw image in background?

 ** Runtime **